 - 1 Do one of the following: - In Server Manager: On the sidebar, click Printers, and select a printer.
 In the printer's tree view, select a workflow.
 On the Finishing tab, expand the Marks panel.
 In the panel header bar, select the check box to activate the settings. - In Job Editor: On the Finishing tab, expand the Marks panel.
-In the panel header bar, select the check box to activate the settings. - 2 Select Cut marks. - 3 Select a device manufacturer, a device type, and a cut marks type.

-4 Clear Send to cut server after printing (optional).
+In the panel header bar, select the check box to activate the settings. - Define a distance between the cut mark and the job to print.
+By default, Fiery XF offers the default distance given by the cutter vendor.
+If needed, a larger or smaller gap can be set up and will be shown in the preview. - 2 Select Cut marks. - 3 Select a device manufacturer, a device type, and a cut marks type. - 4 Clear Send to cut server after printing (optional).